NyxTheDark/Project-elevate-labs/README.md

 ## Project Overview

-This project is an **educational proof-of-concept** keylogger designed for cybersecurity students and professionals to understand:
+This project is an **educational proof-of-concept** keylogger designed for cybersecurity students, interns and professionals to understand:
 - How keystroke logging works
 - Encryption techniques for data security
 - Data exfiltration simulation